The Best Swim Meet Essentials for Parents

 Comfortable Seating

-Based on what seating you can expect, make sure to pack something comfortable.
+Based on the type of seating at the venue, make sure to pack something comfortable to sit on.
 Whether that’s a cushion, a folding stadium seat, or a folding camping chair

 It’s not uncommon to see swim parents carrying these essentials around at swim meets.
 And for that matter, swimmers bring them too!
 When the meet runs long, comfort goes a long way.